betrusted-io/gateware/README.md

 If you don't have these installed, please refer to the readme at https://github.com/betrusted-io/betrusted-soc for how to obtain and install these.

+We also assume the presence of a stable Rust environment that targets the riscv32-imac target, and that the svd2rust and form packages are installed:

+  - `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+  - `cargo install svd2rust`
+  - `cargo install form`
+  - `rustup target add riscv32imac-unknown-none-elf`

+svd2rust and form are necessary to generate a peripheral access crate for each test environment, which is a set of macros the test author can optionally use to make the code a little bit safer/prettier.

+Builds are tested on an x86_64 system running Ubuntu 18.04LTS.

 ### Gateware